 Lower Elementary (1st – 3rd Grade)

-Lindsay Wurtzal holds an American Montessori Society Credential in both Lower Elementary and Upper Elementary.
+Lead Teacher, Lindsay Wurtzel holds an American Montessori Society Credential in both Lower Elementary and Upper Elementary.
 She has her B.A. in Anthropology from the University of Texas Pan American and her Master’s from Hebrew College.
 She is also certified as a public educator in Texas and Florida (Early Childhood through 4th grade).

 Lindsay has been in the classroom for almost a decade.
 She has a broad scope of Montessori and traditional teaching experience from Kindergarten through sixth grade.
 She has predominately taught at independent Montessori Schools, but also has experience with Public, Charter Montessori and traditional private school programs.
 She served as the Lead Elementary Teacher at the Montessori School of Central Vermont, Countryside Montessori School, Discovery Montessori School and Sagebrush Montessori Academy.